Biotechnology

 - Developing assays to diagnose complex clinical diseases

-- Using forensic science to analyze samples to help solve criminal investigation
+- Using forensic science to analyze samples to help solve criminal investigations

 - Helping reduce industrial waste by creating cleaner manufacturing processes